 The historical information provided on this website are edited extracts from a draft copy of a book soon to be published titled

 These extracts have been provided to give you an insight into the formation of the club in the early years but are not the whole story.
 The book has been written by two of the clubs founding members, Tony and Robin Kidney.
-To get the “whole story”, Club members and the public will be able to purchase a copy of this book once it has been launched in March 2016.
+For the “whole story”, you can purchase a copy of the book.

 This history covers those years when the Club was ‘feeling its way’, and whether or not the Club succeeded or not depended upon the members who devoted their time in Spartan circumstances, to the Club.
 It is important that those who are now members, and those future members, have an understanding of what life was like, the sacrifices that were made, who was involved and know the stories of the formative years.